DDR5-4800 Clashes With DDR4-3200 In Alder Lake Benchmarks

 |86.7

-The DDR5 platform consisted of two Micron DDR5-4800 memory modules, which are 8GB each.
+The DDR5 platform consisted of two 8GB Micron DDR5-4800 memory modules.
 The C8C1084S1UC48BAW part number didn't yield any results.
 If the memory modules stick to JEDEC's specifications, they should be rated with a CAS Latency (CL) of 40.

 The DDR4 platform, on the other hand, used a pair of 8GB Kingston HyperX Fury DDR4-3200 memory modules.
 We couldn't find a product page for the HP37D4U1S8ME-8XR, and several listings showed that these may be OEM memory modules.